initxu/initxu.github.io/_pages/about.md

 <!-- My research insterests are centered around **mobile sensing and AIoT** (AI + Internet of Things), with a primary focus on developing artificial intelligence sensing systems for practical applications, including human activity recognition, gesture interaction, etc. -->

-My research interests are centered around **mobile computing and AIoT** (AI + IoT), with a primary focus on developing developing intelligent sensing systems at the edge for practical applications.
+My research interests are centered around **mobile computing and AIoT** (AI + IoT), with a primary focus on developing intelligent sensing systems at the edge for practical applications.

 <!-- [[CV](../files/resume_xll.pdf)] -->